Last Updated on June 30, 2022 by andrewshih

 In 2021, there is also a change in how PMP aspirants can earn the 35 contact hours required for PMP certification.

 PMI rolled out Authorized Training Partner (A.T.P.) in 2021.
 Many of the most reputable training providers are now ATP.
-The A.T.P. can no longer provide their on-demand course as the result of this change.
+The A.T.P. can no longer provide their on-demand course as a result of this change.

 PMI will be the official provider of the on-demand PMP course, and ATP will provide live classes to teach the course material provided by PMI.